-Feature Default Menu CLI Web view the switch's authentication configuration n/a page 4-9 view the switch's TACACS+ server contact configuration n/a - page 4-10 configure the switch's authentication methods disabled - page 4-11 - configure the switch to contact TACACS+ server(s) disabled page 4-15
+Feature Default Menu CLI Web view the switch's authentication configuration n/a page 5-9 view the switch's TACACS+ server contact configuration n/a page 5-10 configure the switch's authentication methods disabled page 5-11 configure the switch to contact TACACS+ server(s) disabled - page 5-15 -

-TACACS+ authentication enables you to use a central server to allow or deny access to the switch (and other TACACS-aware devices) in your network.
-This means that you can use a central database to create multiple unique username/ password sets with associated privilege levels for use by individuals who have reason to access the switch from either the switch's console port (local access) or Telnet (remote access).
+TACACS+ authentication enables you to use a central server to allow or deny access to the switches covered by this guide (and other TACACS-aware devices) in your network.
+This means that you can use a central database to create multiple unique username/password sets with associated privilege levels for use by individuals who have reason to access the switch from either the switch's console port (local access) or Telnet (remote access).

-Figure 4-1.
+Figure 5-1.
 Example of TACACS+ Operation

-TACACS+ in the switch manages authentication of logon attempts through either the Console port or Telnet.
+TACACS+ in the switches covered by this guide manages authentication of logon attempts through either the Console port or Telnet.
 TACACS+ uses an authentication hierarchy consisting of (1) remote passwords assigned in a TACACS+ server and (2) local passwords configured on the switch.
 That is, with TACACS+ configured, the switch first tries to contact a designated TACACS+ server for authentication services.
 If the switch fails to connect to any TACACS+ server, it defaults to its own locally assigned passwords for authentication control if it has been configured to do so.
-For both Console and Telnet access you can configure a login (read-only) and an enable (read/write) privilege level access.
+For both Console and Telnet access you can configure a login (read-only) and an enable (read/ write) privilege level access.